danalvarez5280/HeadCount/README.md

 - 4 - Developer has made a targeted effort to make the app appealing and user friendly.
 Evaluator has minimal recommendations for design changes.
 - 3 - Developer has made a targeted effort to make the app appealing and user friendly.
 Evaluator has multiple recommendations for design changes.
 - 2 - Developer has made intentional design decisions to create a user friendly application but Louisa would be mad.
-- 1 - Developer did minimal to no CSS for this project besides what was indicated in the comp.
+- 1 - Developer did minimal to no CSS for this project.

 ## Testing

-- 4 - Every component is tested from both a unit and acceptance standpoint, all crucial functionality is tested
+- 4 - Every component is tested from both a unit and acceptance standpoint, all crucial functionality is tested.
-- 3 - Almost all components are tested to a level that indicates developer has an understanding of testing
+- 3 - Almost all components are tested to a level that indicates developer has an understanding of testing.
-- 2 - A valid attempt was made to test functionality with obvious gaps where functionality is not tested
+- 2 - There are obvious gaps where functionality is not tested.
 - 1 - There was little to no attempt to test this application.